 So many people hold beliefs that just don’t work for who they truly are.
-From childhood we are taught who to be, how to act, what to believe.
-Our parents, teachers, coaches, mentors and other adults who hold a place of authority teach us these things.
+From childhood, we are taught who to be, how to act, what to believe.
+Our parents, teachers, coaches, mentors, and other adults who hold a place of authority teach us these things.
 But even if those things don’t work for who we are as adults, so often it’s easy to cling to them because they are familiar and comfortable.
 Society teaches us what to believe every day…just turn on the television or go online and you’ll see it everywhere!
 Maybe it’s time for you to start questioning exactly what it is you believe to see if those things are harming you.

 It can be a powerful and liberating thing to start questioning your beliefs.
 One of the most powerful questions you can ask yourself is “does this belief really work for me?”
 I started asking myself that question a few years ago and it has profoundly changed my life and my world.
 I have let go of major life beliefs after asking myself that question.
-And I really allowed myself to listen to my own inner voice, and realized that certain things just were not serving me.
-Certain beliefs were so against who I was on soul level that it was creating a lot of stress, anxiety and depression.
+And I really allowed myself to listen to my own inner voice and realized that certain things just were not serving me.
+Certain beliefs were so against who I was on a soul level that it was creating a lot of stress, anxiety, and depression.

 I had a ball of tension in my gut for decades that didn’t go away until I honored who I really was and let go of the thoughts and beliefs that weren’t in line with my truth.
 I had had hints that these things weren’t right.
 But because of earlier conditioning, I just shoved any questioning to the side and continued to hold onto them, even though they didn’t work for me.
-Because of the conflict between holding onto limiting beliefs and being true to me, I was creating stress that was making me sick.
+Because of the conflict between holding onto limiting beliefs and being true to myself, I was creating stress that was making me sick.

 I let go of beliefs about myself that were hurting me.
 Things like….”I’m not thin enough, smart enough, good enough” are so common for so many to believe.
-I let go of beliefs about the world around me that no longer aligned with my soul and that came from a place of hate, anger, shame, fear or guilt.
+I let go of beliefs about the world around me that no longer aligned with my soul and that came from a place of hate, anger, shame, fear, or guilt.
 These things create stress in the body, and that stress can chip away at your health.
 It certainly did for me!

 Letting go of the beliefs that no longer serve you can be a powerful way of loving and nurturing yourself and your health!